 Throughout this period of growth, Camp Sunshine has made significant enhancements to its program and campus.
 Camp Sunshine now serves families of children diagnosed with cancer, a brain tumor, some hematologic conditions, renal disease, systemic lupus erythematosus, and who have undergone solid organ transplantation.
 They attend illness-specific sessions of varying lengths where they have the opportunity to solidify and renew their relationships while meeting others facing similar challenges.
-Bereavement programming began in 2002 and is now hosted in the spring and fall for families who have lost a child to an illness Camp Sunshine supports.
+Bereavement programming began in 2002 and is now hosted annually for families who have lost a child to an illness Camp Sunshine supports.

 In addition to expanding its program, Camp Sunshine has continued to enhance its campus in various ways.
-Most notably, in 2008 the Shaw Brothers Second Floor was added to the Viterbi Family Activities Center, and the addition of the Orokawa Foundation Family-Volunteer Center was completed in 2011, Tropical Smoothie Cafe Sports Center was compelted in 2018, and the Isobel and Bruce Cleland Lakefront Clubhouse was completed in 2019.
+Most notably, in 2008 the Shaw Brothers Second Floor was added to the Viterbi Family Activities Center, the addition of the Orokawa Foundation Family-Volunteer Center was completed in 2011, Tropical Smoothie Cafe Sports Center was compelted in 2018, and the Isobel and Bruce Cleland Lakefront Clubhouse was completed in 2019.